Course Information

 1 2 3 4 5

-1 To gain students application skills in the field of Biomedical Engineering by making them use knowledge in health sciences and engineering
+2 It provides practical skills in the field of Biomedical Engineering by utilizing knowledge from health sciences and engineering.

-2 To provide development and design skills of all components or single component of a medical device, software or product used in medical field to students under the realistic conditions
+3 It provides the ability to design and develop all or a component of a medical device, software, or product used in the healthcare field under realistic conditions.

 Relations with Education Attainment Program Course Competencies